xfrancv/manet/README.md

 - [Evaluation of M3N algorithm using different proxy losses](examples/ecml2022/README.md).
 This is an implementation of experiments published in paper [2].
 The goal is to evaluate performance of MN classifier learned by M3N algorithm with two different proxies: LP Margin-rescaling loss and MArkov Network Adversarial loss.
 The proxy losses are evaluated on synthetically generated sequences and on the problem of learning symbolic and visual Sudoku solver.

 ## Reference
 - [1] V.Franc, A.Yermakov.
 Learning Maximum Margin Markov Networks from examples with missing labels.
 ACML 2021.
 - [2] V.Franc, D.Prusa, A.Yermakov.
 Consistent and Tractable Algorithm for Markov Network Learning.
 ECML PKDD 2022.
 - [3] T.Werner.
 A Linear Programming Approach to Max-sum Problem.
 A Review.
 PAMI 2007.
 - [4] T.Werner.
 [LP Relaxation Approach to MAP Inference in Markov Random Fields](https://cmp.felk.cvut.cz/~werner/software/maxsum/)

+## Acknowledgemnts

+In case you use the learning algorithms from MANET, please acknowledged [2].